codebar/tutorials/html/lesson6/tutorial.md

 -----
 This ends our sixth lesson.
 How did you find learning HTML and CSS?
-If you have some spare time how about going back through this tutorial and making some of your own amends.
-If there is something you did not understand or want to give us some feedback, please [send us an email.](mailto:feedback@codebar.io)back@codebar.io) and let us know.
+If you have some spare time how about going back through this tutorial and, by yourself, make some amendments.
+If there is something you did not understand or want to give us some feedback please [send us an email.](mailto:feedback@codebar.io)

 ## Extras